Defeat the attacks

 So if you could remain calm throughout the initial stage your attacks

-would be over within 2 minutes.
-I can teach you how to do this and so
+would be over within 2 minutes!
+I can teach you techniques tha are capable of doing this and so could

 make panic attacks a thing of the past.

-Hypnotherapy treatment for Panic Attacks is quite similar to that for generalised anxiety and, as well as addressing your panic attacks, treatment would also help with any anxiety you are experiencing.
+Hypnotherapy treatment for Panic Attacks is quite similar to that for generalised anxiety and, as well as addressing your panic attacks, treatment would also look to help with any anxiety you are experiencing.

-- You'll learn to understand your adrenaline response as a positive thing (the symptoms will be approached one by one and understood at a deep subconscious level so that the initial rush will no longer cause you fear or worry you)
+- You can learn to understand your adrenaline response as a positive thing (the symptoms will be approached one by one to help you understand them at a deep subconscious level so that the initial rush will no longer need to cause you fear or worry)

-- You'll learn controlled relaxation (hypnotherapy will teach you how you can instantly call on a relaxed state of mind and body whenever you need it)
+- You'll learn controlled relaxation (hypnotherapy can teach you how to instantly call on a relaxed state of mind and body whenever you need it)

 - In hypnosis you can relive stressful trigger situations whilst experiencing them from a calm state of emotional well-being. (in a relaxed state things look very different and these insights can be taken away with you)

-- Discover any distorted or negative thoughts that may be operating subconsciously, in the background, and resolve them in discussion and under hypnosis. (remove the subconscious triggers to your anxiety)
+- You can discover any distorted or negative thoughts that may be operating subconsciously, in the background, and resolve them in discussion and under hypnosis. (remove the subconscious triggers to your anxiety)

-- Discover your own powerful, inner resources for becoming centred and relaxed (enable a more relaxed way of responding to the world around you)
+- You can discover your own powerful, inner resources for becoming centred and relaxed (enable a more relaxed way of responding to the world around you)

 - Timeframe: